-It’s always fun to read a book that’s having such a powerful impact for the glory of Christ and the health of the church.
+It’s always fun to read a book that’s having a powerful impact for the glory of Christ.
 This is one of them.
 It’s been read widely and loved deeply, for good reasons: its beautiful blend of biblical theology, pastoral warmth, creative word crafting, and clear focus.
+But there are some important critiques to be aware of as well.
+Scroll down to read my top three under “What I Would Have Liked.”

 What I Loved